Basic Quantum Algorithms: Single-qubit gates

-To check that the multiplication of $H$ by the vectors of an orthonormal basis results in norm-1 vectors is not enough to show that $H$ is a unitary matrix.
-It is also necessary to show that the resulting vectors are orthogonal, that is, to show that $\braket{-}{+}=0$.
-At this point, it is easier to check that $H$ is unitary by calculating $HH^\dagger$, where $H^\dagger$ is obtained by transposing $H$ and conjugating each entry.
-If the result is the identity matrix, $H$ is unitary.
-For the record, $H^\dagger$ is called the \textit{Hermitian transpose} of $H$.
+Verifying that $H$ maps the vectors of an orthonormal basis to norm-1 vectors is not sufficient to prove that $H$ is unitary.
+It is also necessary to check that the resulting vectors remain orthogonal, that is, to verify that $\braket{-}{+}=0$.
+A more direct way to establish that $H$ is unitary is to compute $H H^\dagger$, where $H^\dagger$ is obtained by transposing $H$ and conjugating each entry.
+If $H H^\dagger = I$, then $H$ is unitary.
+The matrix $H^\dagger$ is called the \textit{Hermitian transpose} of $H$.

-A \textit{quantum circuit} is a graphic representation of a quantum algorithm.
+A \textit{quantum circuit} is a graphical representation of a quantum algorithm.
 The input qubit is located on the left, and the information (qubit's state) is transmitted unaltered from left to right until it encounters a logic gate.
-The gate receives the input from the left, processes the information, and the output is then passed to the right and proceeds further.
+The gate receives the input from the left, acts on the qubit's state, and the resulting state is then passed to the right.
 The gate processing is accomplished by multiplying the unitary matrix, which represents the gate, by the vector that represents the qubit's state.
 For example, the expression $\ket{+}=H\ket{0}$ is represented by the following circuit:

 The input is vector $\ket{0}$, which is conveyed unchanged by the wire to $H$, which acts on the input and transforms it into $\ket{+}$, which is then conveyed to the right.
 The gate action is calculated by multiplying $H$ by $\ket{0}$.
 Therefore, the result of the computation is $\ket{+}$.
-If at the end of the computation we perform a measurement, the circuit is The circuit shows that the output of the measurement of the qubit, whose state was $\ket{+}$, is 0 with probability 1/2 or 1 with the same probability.
-Fig.~\ref{fig:histograma_H} shows the histogram of the probability distribution generated in Qiskit\footnote{Qiskit is open-source software for running programs on IBM quantum computers.} with two iterations.
+If at the end of the computation we perform a measurement, the circuit is The circuit shows that measuring the qubit in the state $\ket{+}$ yields 0 with probability $1/2$ and 1 with probability $1/2$.
+Fig.~\ref{fig:histograma_H} shows the histogram of the probability distribution generated in Qiskit.\footnote{Qiskit is open-source software for running programs on IBM quantum computers.}